-The artist’s studio, named Creative Art Studios, was originally founded by larry paul as LP Frey in 1988.
-The current works of larry paul present seven experimental series utilizing two drawing styles.
-The two styles are described in further detail in The Artist’s Perspective section.
-Since December 2018, he has produced over 120 numbered “experiments” of individual artworks using Prismacolor colored pencils, inks, and graphite.
-Much of his work derives from the outdoor and built environments, though subject matter and inspiration comes from a collection of his original photographs taken since the 1970s, along with photographs taken during self-prescribed photographic exploration tours.
+The current works of larry paul represent five experimental series utilizing two drawing styles.
+The two styles are described in further detail in The Artist’s Perspective section, below.
+Since December 2018, he has produced hundreds of art pieces referred to as numbered “experiments” using Prismacolor colored pencils, inks, and graphite.
+Much of his work derives from the outdoor and built environments, though subject matter and inspiration come from a collection of his original photographs taken since the 1970s, along with photographs taken during self-prescribed photographic exploration tours.

 The Artist’s Perspective section, below, provides some detail as to the artist’s use of both Abstract Expressionism and Impressionistic Realism as his two primary styles.
 The five main series he currently works with, i.e., 1) thru-things; 2) Plants; 3) Anna Maria Island Sunsets; 4) Cortez Fishing Village; and 5) Abstract Angry Thematics incorporate both of these stylistic tendencies.
 Within the five main series, larry paul includes three sub-series focusing on a) the chaos of 2020 and the Black Lives Matter movement; b) the Philodendron plant; and c) the volcanoes of Hawai’i.
 The following discussion is meant to better understand how each series may be interpreted and fit into its respective style.